 Important Considerations About the ESTA

-As of April 1, 2016, all travelers who wish to make use of the ESTA program will need to have an electronic or “e-Passport” to do so.
-Each e-Passport is embedded with an electronic chip (similar to the chip found in modern-day debit and credit cards) to help store information and enhance security.
+As of April 1, 2016, all travelers who wish to use the ESTA program will need an electronic or “e-Passport” to do so.
+Each e-Passport is embedded with an electronic chip (similar to that of modern-day debit and credit cards) to help store information and enhance security.